coala/coala/docs/Users/Install.rst

 Installing coala from source
 ----------------------------

-If you would like to develop coala, you should read our :ref:`dev-notes` section.
+If you would like to develop *coala*, you should read our :ref:`dev-notes` section.

-If you only desire to use the latest development version of coala, then you can run
+If you only desire to use the latest development version of *coala*, then you can run

 ::